brophdawg11/remix-validity-state/README.md

 ### Demo App

-There's a Remix app in the `demo-app/` folder of this repo that you can run locally if you want to play around with it:
+There's a sample Remix app deployed to [rvs.fly.dev](https://rvs.fly.dev) that you can check out.
+This app source code is stored in this repository in the `demo-app/` folder, so you can also run it locally via:

 ```bash
 git clone git@github.com:brophdawg11/remix-validity-state.git